This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 How Not Creating Playlists or Series Can Hurt a YouTube Channel

-This is one of the areas that I need to improve on myself.
+This is one of the areas that I need to improve in myself.
 You might be wondering what is SO cool about a playlist.
 I used to think this way!

 Playlist autoplay to the next video.
 This increases "watchtime" and helps your videos do better and get seen more.

-Another cool tips is “playlists” can show up in the search results and be indexed as a separte piece of content.
+Another cool tip is that "playlists" can show up in the search results and be indexed as a separate piece of content.

-The bad news is someone has to be enrolled in the Partner Program to get an external link “end screen.”
-In order to qualify for the Partner Program a channel needs…
+The bad news is that someone has to be enrolled in the Partner Program to get an external link "end screen."
+In order to qualify for the Partner Program, a channel needs...

 1,000 subscribers and 4,000 hours of watch time in the last 12 months.